Ahmad-Faraj/jack-os/README.md

 ## Build and Run
 1. Open the Nand2Tetris IDE
 2. Load and compile all `.jack` files
 3. Run the generated `.vm` files in the VM Emulator

-## License
-Educational use under the Nand2Tetris license.